92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 20 minutes

-• Why We Love It: special occasion-worthy, <10 ingredients, gluten free, <30 minutes
+• Why I Love It: special occasion-worthy, <10 ingredients, gluten free, <30 minutes

-The broiler transforms these brown sugar-coated peaches into a bonafide treat.
+The broiler transforms these brown sugar-coated peaches into a bonafide summer dessert.
 Even the pickiest kids at the cookout will be all over them.
+Substitute meringue for whipped cream, cold cream or vanilla ice cream if you're feeling lazy.

 74. No-Bake, Gluten-Free Rose Petal Brownies